 I recommend having a good map on your phone or paper for navigation.
-On the road, large vehicles such as buses and trucks will expect you to get out of the way.
-The traffic is a bit crazy so be careful!
-Also, vehicles frequently takeover on blind corners, so it’s common to see cars at speed on the wrong side of the road.
+Large vehicles such as buses and trucks will expect you to get out of the way on the road.
+The traffic is a bit crazy, so be careful!
+Also, vehicles frequently take over on blind corners, so it’s common to see cars at speed on the wrong side of the road.

 Traveling Sri Lanka by tuk-tuk